juji-io/docs/docs/concept.md

 so called "traditional AI" and the state of art deep learning (DL) and machine learning (ML) technologies.

-To meet enterprise requirements that demand flexibility, accountability and explainability of AI systems, Juji developed a declarative production rule language to glue together the state of art natural language processing (NLP) capabilities.
+To meet industrial requirements that demand flexibility, accountability and explainability of AI systems, Juji developed a declarative production rule language to glue together the state of art natural language processing (NLP) capabilities.
 Called REP (Responsible Empathetic Persona), the language compiler